GavinWu1991/ksd-neu-training/lecture-notes/day1-backend.md

 ## Spring Boot

-后端架构包含以下三层
+The back-end architecture consists of the following three layers

-- Controller层，用于处理用户请求
+- Controller layer, which is used to handle user requests
-- Service层，用于处理业务逻辑
+- Service layer, which is used to handle business logic
-- Mapper层，用于处理数据库操作
+- Mapper layer, which is used to handle database operations

-### 快速创建工程
+### Quick Start

 Spring Initializr provides an extensible API to generate JVM-based projects with implementations for several common
 concepts: